ind4mnl4t0r/PC-Detoxer-PrayerEdition/README.md

 PC-Detoxer is a simple program that notify you when it's time to pray.
 But, there's more to this.

-Some people misses their prayer!
-They might be, Working, Studying, or even playing Video Games on their PC. and they forgot to do the prayer at the time.
+Some people miss their prayer on time due to their studies, they might be surfing internet or even playing video games etc... and they forgot the prayer on time.
-This is a serious issue.
-You don't want to miss the prayer.
-Do you?
+So this is something serious, that people go through.
+You don't want to miss a prayer.
+Do you? (we hope you don't)

+Here comes a new option which is gonna make you remind the prayer time on your PC!
+Actually, this will not only make you remind the prayer time, it'll also make you do the prayer!
-That is why we built this simple program.
-By using this, it'll notify you when it's time to pray. and, If you still didn't get off the chair, it'll notify you again. and this time it'll lock you out from your own PC!
-So you can pray without distraction.
+This is how it works, it'll notifies you when it's time to pray.
+And still if you are not ready to get off from your spot, it'll notify you again. and then, the PC will get locked automatically.
+So, the prayer is not going to get distracted!

-This is also very useful and effective on kids who always on your/their PC or Laptop, Playing Video Games, surfing internet, etc,.
+This program is mainly effective to the kids who always on your/their PC or Laptop, playing video games, surfing internet, etc,.
-This can make them do their prayers at the time!
-And also make you a good parent!
+You can do a good parenting to your kids by making them pray on time!

 Using the program is very simple and clear.
 - Install the program